standard/standard/README.md

 <br>

+## JavaScript Style Guide, with linter & automatic code fixer

+This module saves you (and others!) time in three ways:

+- **No configuration.** The easiest way to enforce consistent style in your project.
+Just drop it in.
+- **Automatically format code.** Just run `standard --fix` and say goodbye to messy or inconsistent code.
+- **Catch style issues & programmer errors early.** Save precious code review time by eliminating back-and-forth between reviewer & contributor.

 No decisions to make.
 No `.eslintrc`, `.jshintrc`, or `.jscsrc` files to manage.
 It just works.

-This module saves you (and others!) time in two ways:

-- **No configuration.** The easiest way to enforce consistent style in your project.
-Just drop it in.
-- **Catch style errors before they're submitted in PRs.** Saves precious code review time by eliminating back-and-forth between maintainer and contributor.

 Install with: